Skip to main content

 [Updated for 2025] Classic movies heading to the big screen in 2025

-[Updated February 2025] As movie studios ramp back up production in 2025, movie theaters aren't relying on classic movie re-releases as much.
-But a few national re-releases of classic movies are still to be found.
+[Updated June 2025] As movie studios ramp back up production in 2025, movie theaters aren't relying on classic movie re-releases as much.
+Or, if they are, it's mostly re-releases of 1990s+ movies, from what I've found.
+But a few national re-releases of classic movies pre-1980 are still to be found.
 Making the case for re-releases: The Future of Film May Just be Old Movies Here's a list of classic movie re-releases coming soon to a theater hopefully near you.
 These are roughly pre-1980 movies being released nationally or at least broad regionally.
 As always, check out your local independent movie theater: they are gems for classic movie screenings and I cannot track all of those!
 (My tiny town's old one-screen movie theater recently played a Hitchcock retrospective, for example.
 The audiences were mostly younger adults which spurred hope for the next generation of classic movie fans.)
-This list will continue to update throughout 2025 as new movies are announced.
-January Seven Samurai A Clockwork Orange February Gone with the Wind | Related...
+This list will continue to update throughout 2025 as new movies are annou...

 On this date: Cary Grant's birthday, 'Casablanca' opens, 'City Lights' premieres and more